 Common Mistakes Made by Car Accident Victims

 Avoiding the errors discussed below can increase your likelihood of recovering fair compensation for your damages after an accident.

 In Texas, leaving the scene of an accident that causes injury or property damage is illegal.
 You may move your car if it’s causing a safety hazard, but you must stay at the scene unless you’re transported to a hospital for emergency treatment.
 Failure to do so can result in criminal charges against you.

 Failure to Report

 As soon as you’ve moved to a safe area, call 911 to report your accident and wait for law enforcement to arrive and make an official report.
 The police report proves that your accident occurred and documents the date, time, and location of the crash.
 The officer making the report will include details that are crucial in establishing the liability of the at-fault driver.

-Answer the officer’s questions honestly but briefly, and do not apologize or admit any fault to anyone for anything.
+Answer the officer’s questions honestly but briefly, and do not apologize or admit fault to anyone.
 Try to get a copy of the report and examine it closely.
 If there are any inaccuracies or mistakes, let your attorney know as soon as possible so that the report can be corrected.
 An accurate police report is vital to your damage claim.
-Without a report, it’s just your word against the other driver’s.
+Without a report, it’s just your word against the other driver's.

 Not Gathering Evidence at the Scene

 If you are physically able to do so, take steps immediately after your wreck to strengthen and protect your damage claim.
 Photograph the scene, your injuries (if they’re visible), the vehicles involved, and any other evidence, such as broken glass, debris, or skid marks.
 Exchange contact and insurance information with the other driver but do not discuss or argue about the accident.